simonoxen/plastimatch/doc/sphinx/dicom_conformance.rst

 |Indicator          |               |               |                    |
 +-------------------+---------------+---------------+--------------------+

-Dicom RT Structure Sets
+Dicom RT structure sets
 -----------------------

 To be written.

-Dicom RT Dose
+Dicom RT dose
 -------------

 To be written.